-The network uses a time-of-arrival (TOA) technique, with a GPS timing error of fewer than 20 ns (in clear sky conditions), to detect VLF/LF pulses of CG return strokes.
-A lightning flash may consist of several CG strokes, and the stroke locations within each flash always do not overlap, causing striking disasters in different areas.
+The network uses a time-of-arrival (TOA) technique, with a GPS timing error of less than 20 ns (in clear-sky conditions), to detect VLF/LF pulses of CG return strokes.
+A lightning flash may consist of several CG strokes, and the stroke locations within each flash do not always overlap, causing striking instances in different areas.
 In this study, we analyze lightning stroke characteristics in inland China using the CNLDN dataset from 2016-2022, downloaded from the CMA big data cloud platform.
 For each stroke, we can obtain information on the time of occurrence, latitude, longitude, peak current value, and the number of reporting sensors.

-Fig. 1.
+Figure 1.
 CNLDN sites distribution and altitude distribution map of China with labeled names of each province and municipality.
-The alphabetical labels (a, b, c, d, etc.) in the figure indicate the positions of the mentioned locations referred to in the text.
+The alphabetical labels (a, b, c, d, etc.) in the figure indicate the positions of the locations referred to in the text.
+Publisher's remark: please note that the above figure contains disputed territories.

-3. CG characteristics in China
+3 CG characteristics in China

 China's climate features are greatly influenced by its wide latitudinal span, significant terrain disparity, complex topography, and ocean currents (Ren et al., 2012).

-Lightning is a fundamental meteorological element, and its long-term accumulation 135 characteristics are closely linked to China's climate.
-The spatial distribution of lightning 136 in China is determined by a combination of factors, including atmospheric circulation, topography, distance from the sea, latitude, etc. 138
+Lightning is a fundamental meteorological element, and its long-term accumulation characteristics are closely linked to China's climate.
+The spatial distribution of lightning in China is determined by a combination of factors, including atmospheric circulation, topography, distance from the sea, and latitude.